-In the first part We had the installation of Thonny, the establishment of the Raspberry Pi Pico, as well as first application programs to know the use of the inputs and outputs.
-This time I would like to show you the programming of the well-known interfaces onWire, UART and I2C, all second assignments of pins.
+In the first part we had the installation of Thonny, the setup of the Raspberry Pi Pico, as well as the first application programs for using the inputs and outputs.
+This time, I would like to show you the programming of the familiar interfaces OneWire, UART and I2C, all of which are secondary pin assignments.

-First of all, the reference to the official Pinout diagram.
+First of all once again the reference to the official Pinout diagram.

-Wire bus (One Wire) using the example of the temperature sensor DS18B20
+Single wire bus (One Wire) at the example of the temperature sensor DS18B20

-For the popular temperature sensor DS18B20, I prefer the waterproof variant, there are two modules that make programming very easy.
-First of all, one needs the OneWire library and then the library building for the temperature sensor.
-The circuit is very simple: the name giving "a" wire goes with my project to pin 12.
-Please do not forget the pull-up resistor (4.7 kOhm) between signal line and 3.3V.
-Like each electronic device, the sensor requires a power supply, ie the red wire at 3.3V and the black to GND.
+For the popular temperature sensor DS18B20, I myself prefer the waterproof variantThere are two modules that make programming very easy.
+First of all you need the OneWire library and then the library for the temperature sensor based on it.
+The circuit is very simple: The namesake "one" wire goes to pin 12 in my project.
+Please don't forget the pull-up resistor (4.7 kOhm) between signal wire and 3.3V.
+Like any electronic device, the sensor also needs a power supply, so the red wire to 3.3V and the black one to GND.

-I am trying to connect several DS18B20 temperature sensors in parallel to one input.
+I try to connect several temperature sensors DS18B20 in parallel to one input.

-Here you will find the reference to HELP ('Modules') in the last line.
-Then all Python modules available immediately will be displayed:
+Here you will find the reference to help('modules') in the last line.
+Then all immediately available Python modules are displayed:

 For the RP Pico there is another "built-in" module called rp2.
 After importing, you can also look at a little help for this:

-More in the third part of this blog series.
-Other microcontrollers also have specific modules with functions/methods, mostly extensions for the module machine.
+More about this in the third part to this blog series.
+By the way, other microcontrollers also have specific modules with functions/methods, mostly extensions for the module machine.

-Next, I would like to use a combined temperature/humidity sensor, which also requires only one PIN except the power supply: the DHT22.
+Next I would like to use a combined temperature/humidity sensor, which also needs only one pin except for the power supply: the DHT22.

 - Pin 4 = GND

-There is no built-in module for this sensor, but there are references to a module on the Internet.
-Now we learn that the internal memory of the Pico is quite useful after all.
+There is no built-in module for this sensor, but hints for a module on the internet.
+Now we learn that the internal memory of the pico is quite useful after all.
 From now on the "other" modules will be stored there.
 But one step at a time.

-On Github you will find a page to DHT22 by Daniel Perron.
-When analyzing the program dht22test.py I notice that a program module called DHT22 is used, which can also be downloaded from the site.
-Without further ado, I download the entire package as a zip file.
+On GitHub you can find a page for the DHT22 by Daniel Perron.
+Analyzing the program dht22test.py I notice that a program module named DHT22 is used, which can also be downloaded on the page.
+Without further ado I download the whole package as a zip file.

-The image of Thonny has changed a little.
-Under the menu item "View" I set a check mark by clicking on "files" and thus bring the directories on the PC (top left) and the RP Pico (bottom left) to display.
-There you will find DHT22.PY and other modules we will use later.
-And by the way: If you save your program here under the name main.py (please do not use boot.py), you get an autostart function for the autonomous pico.
+The picture of Thonny has changed a little bit.
+Under the menu item "View" I put a check mark by clicking on "Files" and so I bring up the directories on the PC (upper left) as well as on the RP Pico (lower left).
+There you will find DHT22.py and other modules we will use later.
+And by the way: If you save your program here under the name main.py (please don't use boot.py), you get an autostart function for the autonomous Pico.

-Next, I looked at the modules recommended by Daniel Perron for the LCDs.
-Their author is called Dave Hylands, his Github name is Dhyland.
-Again, I invite the whole Repository python_lcd as a zip file down.
+Next I looked at the modules for the LCDs recommended by Daniel Perron.
+Their author's name is Dave Hylands, his GitHub - name is dhylands.
+Again I download the whole repository python_lcd as a zip file download.

-From the variety of files for different microcontrollers and the two connection options of the LCDS GPIOS or I2C - I save the files lcd_api.py and machine_i2c_lcd.py in the internal memory of the PICO.
-For a simple Real Time Clock (RTC) I would like to connect an LCD1602 with the GPIOS of the PICO.
+From the multitude of files for different microcontrollers and the two connection options of the LCDs - GPIOs or I2C - I store the files lcd_api.py and machine_i2c_lcd.py in the internal memory of the Pico.

-The power supply of the LCD should preferable with 5V, at 3.3V, the image is very weak.
+The power supply of the LCD should rather be 5V, at 3.3V the picture is very weak.

-Please open my example program with the name Pico_gpio-lcd1602_rtc.py
+Now please open my example program with the name Pico_GPIO-LCD1602_RTC.py

-With the help of the module GPIO_LCD the object becomes LCD Instantiates with the pin assignment and the display size in the program in the following line:
+With the help of the module gpio_lcd the object lcd is instantiated with the pinout and display size in the program in the following line:

-Of course you can deviate from this occupancy.
-Please note, if necessary, the deviating pin assignment in the original DHT22 test program of Daniel Perron, if you want to replicate.
+Of course you can deviate from this pinout.
+If necessary, please note the deviating pin assignment in the original DHT22 test program by Daniel Perron, if you want to copy this.

-After the values to be output were assigned per line to a string, the output is done with
+After the values to be output have been assigned to a string for each line, the output is done with

-To use the Real Time Clock, the class RTC must be imported from the module machine.
-By uncommenting line 34, the date and time can be set as a tuple with the values (year,month,day,weekday,hour,minute,second,microsecond).
-With rtc.datetime() without argument date and time are queried and can then be evaluated via the index - starting at 0 as usual.
+To use the Real Time Clock, the class RTC from the module machine module.
+By uncommenting line 34, the date and time can be imported as a tuple with the values (year,month,day,weekday,hour,minute,second,microsecond).
+With rtc.datetime() without argument, date and time are queried and can then be evaluated via the index - starting at 0 as usual.

 To my great surprise, the RTC in the powerless Pico continued to work overnight, so that after restarting the program the next morning the exact time was displayed.
 However, I cannot say how long the internal RTC continues to work without power supply.

 Now the whole thing again from the beginning with my LCD2004 with I2C adapter.
-The suitable library, the module machin_i2c_lcd.py, I have already stored on the pico.
-Please load the example program Pico_i2c-lcd2004_rtc.py
+I have already saved the appropriate library, the module machin_i2c_lcd.py, on the pico.
+Please load the example program Pico_I2C-LCD2004_RTC.py

 3, 8, 13,18,23, 28, 33, 38